rben01/collagen/readme.md

 All recognized tags are listed in [`crate::fibroblast::tags`].
 Each tag there documents its schema.

+## Portability Concerns

+1. In general, filesystem paths are not necessarily valid UTF-8 strings.
+Furthermore, Windows and \*nix systems use different path separators.
+How, then, does Collagen handle paths to files on disk in a platform-agnostic way?\
+   All paths consumed by Collagen must be valid UTF-8 strings using forward slashes (`/`) as the path separator.
+Forward slashes are replaced with the system path separator before resolving the path.
+So `path/to/image` remains unchanged on \*nix systems, but becomes `path\to\image` on Windows.
+This means that in order to be portable, path components should not contain the path separator of any system, even if it is legal on the system on which the skeleton is authored.
+For instance, filenames with backslashes `\` are legal on Linux, but would pose a problem when decoding on Windows.
+Generally speaking, if you restrict your file and folder names to use word characters, hyphens, whitespace, and a limited set of punctuation, you should be fine.\
+   Naturally you are also limited by the inherent system limitations on path names.
+For instance, even though `CON` is a valid filename on Linux, it is forbidden by Windows.
+   Collagen makes no effort to do filename validation on behalf of systems on which it may be used; it is up to the author of a skeleton to ensure that it can be decoded on a target device.
+(Again, as long as you don’t do anything too crazy, you should be fine.)

 ## Organization / Where to Find Things

 TODO